8 Property Management Trends We Should Let Die in 2022

 Banning specific dog breeds.
-According to the Insurance Information Institute, “70 percent of US households own pets, or about 90.5 million families, own a pet,” and 69 million of those own dogs.
-Pet-friendly buildings were already growing in popularity, but many communities ban specific breeds, such as Pit Pulls or Dobermans.
+According to the Insurance Information Institute, “70 percent of U.S. households, or about 90.5 million families, own a pet,” and 69 million of those own dogs.
+Pet-friendly buildings were already growing in popularity, but many communities ban specific breeds, such as pit bulls or dobermans.
 That could be leaving money on the table—for example, pit bulls make up 20 percent of the large dog population.
-And there is actually a bill heading to congress that addresses the ban of certain breeds in public housing.
+And there is actually a bill heading to Congress that addresses the ban of certain breeds in public housing.

 Giving new residents and residents who renew leases pun-filled swag.
 “Life is butter with you here.”
 (With popcorn.)
 “We love you a waffle lot.”
 (With waffle mix and syrup.)
 “You being here is a real pick me up!”
 (With dog poop bags.
 I made that one up.)
 Just stop!
 Please.